-• SUBSTRATE ROUGHNESS: Refers to the roughness of the rocks in the riffle.
+SUBSTRATE ROUGHNESS: Refers to the roughness of the rocks in the riffle.
 If you can easily assign the riffle to one of these categories by a visual estimate of the roughness no scraping is necessary.
 If you are not sure, pick up a typical rock and scrape it with a pocketknife.
 Circle the appropriate number.

-1. Low >75% of the visible periphyton is removed when scraped with a pocketknife or spatula.
+>75% of the visible periphyton is removed when scraped with a pocketknife or 1.
+Low spatula.

-2. Moderate 25 to 75% of the visible periphyton is removed when scraped with a pocketknife or spatula.
+2. Moderate 25 to 75% of the visible periphyton is removed when scraped with a pocketknife or of the stream.
+In a riffle this would be the thalweg.
+This velocity can be estimated using a floating object and a watch.
+Circle the appropriate number.